 Business Travel Register, COVID service – February to March 2021

-Text version of image
+Text description of image

 In September 2020, MBIE was asked to build a service that would allow businesses to apply for permission to travel across alert level boundaries in the event of a COVID resurgence in the country.